Pratikpi/Study-Material/HLD/Web-Crawler-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to scale crawling for billions of pages?
+- **How to scale crawling for billions of pages?**
+    Distribute crawling across multiple machines using sharding (e.g., partition by domain or URL hash).
+Use distributed queues and storage.
+Employ load balancing and horizontal scaling for fetchers and parsers.

-- How to avoid overloading sites?
+- **How to avoid overloading sites?**
+    Respect `robots.txt` rules and implement per-domain rate limiting.
+Track request frequency per domain and introduce delays as needed.
+Use politeness policies to avoid sending too many requests to the same server.

-- How to prioritize URLs?
+- **How to prioritize URLs?**
+    Use a priority queue in the URL frontier, ranking URLs by freshness, importance, or update frequency.
+Assign higher priority to frequently updated or high-value pages.

-- How to store and index content efficiently?
+- **How to store and index content efficiently?**
+    Use scalable storage solutions like distributed databases or search engines (e.g., Elasticsearch, Cassandra).
+Store raw and parsed content separately.
+Index content incrementally and use compression to save space.

 ---